-- The security must be denominated in Australian dollars. - The security must be lodged and active in Austraclear, which is the central securities depository for debt securities in Australia. - Securities accepted as collateral must generally meet a minimum credit rating.56 - Asset-backed securities must be tradeable in the secondary market and must be based on a true sale of assets into a bankruptcy remote special purpose vehicle. - Securities sold to the Bank under a repo must not enter the 'closed period to maturity' during the term of the repo.
+- The security must be lodged and active in Austraclear, which is the central securities depository for debt securities in Australia. - Securities accepted as collateral must generally meet a minimum credit rating. - Asset-backed securities must be tradeable in the secondary market and must be based on a true sale of assets into a bankruptcy remote special purpose vehicle. - Securities sold to the Bank under a repo must not enter the 'closed period to maturity' during the term of the repo.